Clan Moffat: 16th century and clan conflicts

 The Clan Moffat like most other Border clans were raiders and Border Reivers, and had many feuds with other clans.
 Their most notable enemies was the powerful Clan Johnstone.
+There are accusations that the Johnstones murdered Robert Moffat, who was possibly the clan chief, in 1557.
+A pardon was granted to Gavin, John, and Robert Johnston "for assent, art, and part in the murder of Robert Moffat (not a fortnight before) during service in the Church of Moffat."
+However, the speed of the pardon and the temperament of Moffat for being a brawler, suggests that the Edinburgh Court gave this pardon because "there were extenuating circumstances."

-There are accusations that the Johnstones murdered Robert Moffat, who was possibly the clan chief, in 1557 and also burned a building in which a number of Moffats had gathered, slaughtering those who tried to escape., but the source of this information has no primary source cited and appears to have no substantiated evidence.
-From that date the Clan Moffat was considered a leaderless clan until 1983 when the Lord Lyon King of Arms recognised Francis Moffat as chief after many years of research.
+It is also claimed that members of the Clan Johnstone burned a church in which a number of Moffats had gathered, slaughtering those who tried to escape, but the source of this information has no primary source cited and appears to have no substantiated evidence.
+It is likely that the story is conflated with events leading up to the Battle of Dryfe Sands, wherein the Johnstons burned a church where members of Clan Maxwell sought shelter.
+Regardless, from that date the Clan Moffat was considered a leaderless clan until 1983 when the Lord Lyon King of Arms recognised Francis Moffat as chief after many years of research.

 The modern clan

 From at least the mid sixteenth century the clan was without a chief, until 1983 when after many years of research, Francis Moffat was granted the undifferenced Arms of Moffat of that Ilk, and recognised as the hereditary chief of the clan by Lord Lyon King of Arms.
-In April 1992, the chiefship passed to his daughter, Jean Moffat of that Ilk.
+In April 1992, the chiefship passed to his daughter, Jean Moffat of that Ilk..
+She was then challenged by combat and defeated for chiefship by Kyle Moffat of that Ilk.